-II.
-Informational units as non-standard constituents
+I. Informational units as non-standard constituents

-- Krifka (1992) notes examples where the focus consists of adjacent words that do not form a syntactic constituent. - (2) Q: What happened to John?
-A: Sue KISSED him. - Krifka suggest to analyze example as in (2) as topic-comment effects, claiming that the relevant examples all have a background that is a constituent. - The structured meaning would then be derived via the background (topic).
+- Krifka (1992) notes examples where the focus consists of adjacent words that do not form a syntactic constituent. - (1) Q: What happened to John? - A: SUE KISSED him. - Krifka tentatively suggest to analyze example as in (1) as topic-comment structures, claiming that such examples always involve a background (here = topic) that is a constituent. - The structured meaning could thus be derived via the background; but the idea remains to be worked out (e.g., when is the information structure derived based on focus or background, and how does topic/comment interact with focus/background?).